Bennotsi-MTG/Doomsday-Codex/basics.md

 Fortunately, these piles will also be the piles that you will execute most frequently and likely win most of your games with.

-However, there will be times where you will build piles that win with Laboratory Maniac, or build up a higher storm count with a Time Spiral or double-Doomsday pile, or build a pile that plays around Pyroblast on one of your draw spells, or even optimize for the highest probability of being successful against a Surgical Extraction in your opponent's hand.
+There will however, be times where you will build piles that win with Laboratory Maniac, or build up a higher storm count with a Time Spiral or double-Doomsday pile, or build a pile that plays around Pyroblast on one of your draw spells, or even optimize for the highest probability of being successful against a Surgical Extraction in your opponent's hand.